 How to Fix Grainy Buttercream Frosting (or Frosting That is Chunky, Broken or Curdled)

 The great thing about our buttercream recipe is that it’s not prone to curdling due to its low liquid content; however, if your buttercream has curdled, appears broken or the texture seems off, it’s most likely due to the temperature of your ingredients.

-For best results, make sure all your icing ingredients are at room temperature before combining.
+For best results, make sure all your frosting ingredients are at room temperature before combining.
 This is especially true if you’re using both butter and shortening in your recipe.
 If both fats are not at the same temperature, they will either liquify (if too warm) or not disperse evenly (if too cold) and your frosting will appear grainy or chunky.
 Adding cold liquids to a room temperature mixture can also create a similar issue, so make sure your milk or cream is at room temperature before adding.